 Infants and their families having actual or potential health problems identified by the nurse shall be visited more frequently for health monitoring, teaching, counseling, and/or referral for appropriate services.
 Occasionally, when an infant is receiving services at the Local Health Department, a follow-up visit may be conducted by the nurse at that time.

 Case management activities shall be conducted in the client's home as presented below:

-- At least once during infancy in months 2 - 4 of the infant's life
+- At least once during infancy from birth through the end of 4 months of the infant's life

-Physical Assessment - to be completed by a registered nurse.
-The physical assessment will be documented in Cornerstone: AS01:708, questions 27-52.
-Each physical assessment should be documented by the nurse in the SV02 Cornerstone screen.
-A Maternal Child Health Nurse (MCH) will review documentation of physical assessments during program review.
+The physical assessment is to be completed by a registered nurse.
+The physical assessment will be documented in Cornerstone: AS01:708 questions 27-52 - Pediatric Primary Care Assessment.
+Each physical assessment should be documented by the nurse at each face-to-face visit under the Cornerstone Data Screen SV02 (Activity Entry).
+A Maternal Child Health (MCH) Nurse Consultant will review the documentation of physical assessments during program review.

-The Case Manager is required to complete the following additional assessments:
+The RN Case Manager is required to complete the additional assessments within the following timeline: